vismantic-ohtuprojekti/qualipy/docs/unconventional_size.rst

 Parameters
 ----------

-.. currentmodule:: imgfilter.filters.unconvential_size
+.. currentmodule:: imgfilter.filters.unconventional_size
-.. autoclass:: UnconventialSize
+.. autoclass:: UnconventionalSize

 The **max_aspect** parameter is used to define the point where higher values than the max_aspect are considered unconventional sized.
 For example, the default value max_aspect = 16. / 9. indicates that images with an aspect ratio over 16:9 or 9:16 are to be filtered.